PTFS-Europe/koha-ill-bldss/README.md

 The version of the backend you require depends on the version of Koha you are using:
 * 17.11 - Use the 17.11 branch if you are using this version of Koha
 * 18.05 - Use the 18.05 branch if you are using this version of Koha
-* master - We recommend against using this branch as it contains additions that are tied to pending bugs in Koha and, as such, will not work with any released version of Koha
+* master - This branch currently works against Koha 18.11 and higher

 ## Installing